OmarH-creator/Autonomous-Forge/README.md

 This README documents what happened during the experiment.

-> Important: the private operating instructions used for the experiment are not included here.

 ## Short result

 The experiment was successful as a research test, but the project is not production-ready.